Eight Tips for a Safe Summer Road Trip

 1. Complete a Pre-Trip Safety Check

-The key to road trip safety is ensuring your vehicle is in tip-top shape.
-Tackle this road trip safety checklist the week before your big adventure to reduce stress and make sure everything’s good to go.
-Prioritize these points during your pre-trip inspection:
+The first key to road trip safety is ensuring your vehicle is in tip-top shape.
+It’s important to tackle this road trip safety checklist the week before your big adventure, which will reduce stress.
+Make sure everything’s good to go and ensure your roadside assistance coverage is active to keep your trip from being over before it really gets going.

 • Test your battery and replace it if necessary.